DPoP

 // After callback, tokens are automatically DPoP-boundconst tokens = await client.handleCallback(callbackUrl);

-const thumbprint = client.dpop.getThumbprint();console.log(thumbprint); // JWK thumbprint stringError Handling
+const thumbprint = dpop.getThumbprint();console.log(thumbprint); // JWK thumbprint stringError Handling

 |---|---|---|